MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windowsdesktop-whatsnew.md

 ## Updates for version 1.2.3667 (Insider)

-Date published: October 25, 2020
+Date published: October 25, 2022

 Download: [Windows 64-bit](https://go.microsoft.com/fwlink/?linkid=2139233), [Windows 32-bit](https://go.microsoft.com/fwlink/?linkid=2139144), [Windows ARM64](https://go.microsoft.com/fwlink/?linkid=2139368)

 - Fixed an issue where the tooltip didn't disappear when the user moved the mouse cursor away from the tooltip area.
-- Fixed an issue where the application sometimes crashes when calling reset manually from the command line.
+- Fixed an issue where the application crashes when calling reset manually from the command line.
 - Fixed an issue where the client stops responding when disconnecting, which prevents the user from launching another connection.
 - Fixed an issue where the client stops responding when coming out of sleep mode.
+- Added User Datagram Protocol (UDP) support to the client's Azure Resource Manager platform.
 - Improved client logging, diagnostics, and error classification to help admins troubleshoot connection and feed issues.

 ## Updates for version 1.2.3577